The Crystal Frontier: Story Summaries

-The protagonist Marina is a young woman who has come to the border city of Juárez to work at a factory (maquiladora).
+The protagonist Marina is a young woman who has come to the border city of Ciudad Juárez to work at a factory (maquiladora).
 She is dating a powerful macho man named Rolando, who she constantly obsesses over (worrying about his womanizer reputation), and whom she sees once a week (Thursdays) in a hotel across the border.
 The story all takes place on a Friday, starting in the morning with Marina's commute to the factory.
 Along the way, she hooks up with her work companions and friends: Dinorah (single mom), Rosa Lupe (married but her husband doesn’t work, takes care of the kids), and Candelaria (older, 30-year-old woman who has been educated by her mature lover and is very vocal about women getting fair working treatment).
 At the factory, they complain and swap stories, and compare their obligations and their backgrounds; they’re all from different areas of Mexico.
 On this particular day, Rosa Lupe is wearing religious garb, and the older female supervisor strips it off her in public and sexually assaults her; a male supervisor comes over and breaks it up so Rosa Lupe lets him see her change clothes as a thank you, then they go on break.
 Meanwhile, the company owner Leonardo Barroso chats with North American execs about the success of the factory system, and how it's liberating for Mexican women (B.S.), and then suggests the get-rich scheme to buy cheap land then sell it for tons of money to build more factories there.
 The women get off work and go out dancing at a club for Friday night girls’ night out.
 They watch the Chippendale male dancers there, and Dinorah gets irritated for some reason and leaves.
 When the women leave the club, they hear tragic news: Dinorah's young son has died; he strangled himself because she left him tied up to a table in her home while she was at work all day.
 Marina is desperate and fixates on her desire to go to the beach with Rolando to see the sea... she can’t get in touch with him on his cellphone so she goes to the Texas hotel to see him.
 She finds him having sex with a gringa and discovers his famous cellphone isn’t even real; he just has it to look powerful.
 She is totally disillusioned and the story ends with her crossing the bridge back to Juárez, while Leonardo Barroso and his daughter-in-law Michelina pass her on their way into El Paso.